 Yet too often, indigenous and rainforest communities in South America have been persecuted, evicted and killed for their lands.
 Protecting their rights are how we protect their forest.

 Stretching across two million square miles, the Brazilian Amazon rainforest acts as a giant sink for carbon dioxide emissions.
-Brazil has the chance to protect this yet Bolsonaro wants to open the forest up to economic exploitation, logging and mining.
+Brazil has the chance to protect this yet Bolsonaro is opening up the forest up to economic exploitation, logging and mining.
 Lawmakers, judges, journalists, civil servants, individuals and charities will have to work hard to limit the damage.5

 This is why giving indigenous people a voice is Cool Earth’s priority.
 Cool Earth gives communities the tools they need to keep trees standing in the face of political and economic threats.
 Tools like governance training and capacity support build households and villages that make the forest more economically useful standing than sold.